openlawteam/tribute-discord-service/src/config/daoDiscords/README.md

 **Add configuration for a DAO in order to respond to any of its related events**

-See `config/types.ts` `DaoEntityConfig` for documentation about the configuration.
+See `config/types.ts` `DaoDiscordConfig` for documentation about the configuration.

 Example: